CSC207-UofT/course-project-circus/README.md

 ### Commands

-- ``create-item <id> <name> <description>``: Creates an item (with the given id, name, and description) and adds it to the warehouse warehouse.inventory catalogue.
-If an item with the given id already exists in the warehouse, then no item is created.
+- ``create-part <id> <name> <description>``: Creates a part (with the given id, name, and description) and adds it to the part catalogue.
+If an part with the given id already exists in the warehouse, then no part is created.
 - ``create-storage-unit <type> <x> <y> <capacity>``: Creates a storage unit (of the given type; one of ``rack`` or ``depot``) at the given tile coordinates.
 If the tile at the given coordinates is non-empty, then no storage unit is created.
-- ``display-warehouse.inventory``: Display the warehouse.inventory catalogue of the warehouse.
+- ``display-parts``: Display the part catalogue of the warehouse.
 - ``display-warehouse``: Display the warehouse layout.
 - ``display-storage-unit-info <x> <y>``: Display info about a storage unit at the given location.
-- ``insert-item <id>``: Insert the item with the given id into an available rack in the warehouse.
-If there is no item with the given id, or no rack is available, then no item is inserted.
+- ``insert-part <id>``: Insert the part with the given id into an available rack in the warehouse.
+If there is no part with the given id, or no rack is available, then no part is inserted.
 - ``help <name>``: Provides help information for the command with the given name.

 ### Example
 ```
-> create-item 1 Mango "A delectable fruit"
+> create-part 1 Mango "A delectable fruit"
-Created Item{id=1, name='Mango', description='A delectable fruit'} and added it to the warehouse.inventory catalogue.
+Created Part{id=1, name='Mango', description='A delectable fruit'} and added it to the part catalogue.
-> create-item 2 "Crack Cocaine" "A children's candy"
+> create-part 2 "Crack Cocaine" "A children's candy"
-Created Item{id=2, name='Crack Cocaine', description='A children's candy'} and added it to the warehouse.inventory catalogue.
+Created Part{id=2, name='Crack Cocaine', description='A children's candy'} and added it to the part catalogue.
-> display-warehouse.inventory
+> display-parts
-(2) items in the warehouse.inventory catalogue
+(2) parts in the part catalogue
-- Item{id=1, name='Mango', description='A delectable fruit'}
+- Part{id=1, name='Mango', description='A delectable fruit'}
-- Item{id=2, name='Crack Cocaine', description='A children's candy'}
+- Part{id=2, name='Crack Cocaine', description='A children's candy'}

 > create-storage-unit rack 0 0 1
 Created rack at (0, 0)